A Guide to Silent Letters in French

 Note that any consonant followed by the letters -e or -es are pronounced at the end of a word.
 The letter -e itself is usually not pronounced, it only signals the pronunciation of the preceding consonant.

-Of course, there are always exceptions but if you remember just this, for now, it will be amazing!
+Of course, there are always exceptions, but if you remember just this, for now, it will be wonderful!
 So yes, there is a way to conquer those crazy French silent letters that I briefly describe in this article.

 Some common questions about silent letters

 What is the origin of silent letters in French?

 These letters were once pronounced in Old French, and then have been abandoned as the language evolved.
 Many of the letters of the alphabet are pronounced the same way in French, Italian, Portuguese, and Spanish.
 This is proof that the original Latin pronunciation has survived.

 The French silent letters are useful in the following contexts:

 - Some silent letters distinguish the gender of a noun grammatically.

 - Others denote the number or plurality of a noun.

 - And then, of course, there’s verb agreement.